isographlabs/isograph/docs-website/docs/development-workflow.md

 In order to ensure you are using the correct versions of these you should install `fnm` for your respective operating system by following [this](https://github.com/Schniz/fnm?tab=readme-ov-file#installation) guide.
 Optionally, configure fnm for your shell by following [this](https://github.com/Schniz/fnm?tab=readme-ov-file#shell-setup) guide.

-Now, navigate to the root directory of your Isograph repository and run the following commands one by one:
+Now, navigate to the root directory of your Isograph repository and run the following commands:

 ```bash
 fnm install --resolve-engines